 - Spicy sausage, potato, and kale soup – potatoes, beans, sausage, and kale.

-If you’ve enjoyed this white chicken chili or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this White Chicken Chili Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 - 6 large poblano peppers